UnvsCom/unvs/README.md

 Testing and code review is a continual task.
 Please be patient and help out, and remember this is a security-critical project where any mistake might cost people lots of money.
-Again only use this project for FUN !.
+Again, we stress..
+Only use this project for FUN !

 ### Automated Testing